 Is There Such Or a Similar Luther Calendar Anywhere on the Whole Planet?

 Actually it is the youngest of many, many music calendars in the Publishing House "Bach 4 You".
 Three sizes.
-US + EU style.
-2024 + 2025 ... and learn more here.
+This year and next year.
+US + EU style. ... and learn more here.

 Also, this only Beethoven calendar came into being only as a "latecomer" in the Publisher's offer.
 In contrast to the content of the 33 composers calendars, this Beethoven calendar contains exclusively motifs on the subject of Beethoven.
 Twelve different masters are portrayed in the 33 composers calendars.
 Your way to the shop.